jermspeaks/christmas-adventure/sections/section-32.md

 Kvothe, who had been watching the magic flow with a look of wonder, suddenly frowned.
 "The magic is too strong in some places," they said.
 "And too weak in others.
 It's like... it's like it doesn't know where to go, or how much to give.
 The world has changed since the magic was locked away.
 It's not the same place it was before."

-You looked at the Memory Keeper, which was now pulsing in a pattern you didn't recognize.
+You looked at the Keepsake Keeper, which was now pulsing in a pattern you didn't recognize.
 "What's happening?" you asked.

-"The magic is trying to restore itself," the Memory Keeper explained.
+"The magic is trying to restore itself," the Keepsake Keeper explained.
 "But the world it's returning to is different from the world it left.
 Some places have forgotten how to hold magic.
 Others are trying to take too much.
 And there are... gaps.
 Places where the magic should be, but isn't, because the connection has been broken for too long."

 *So restoring the magic isn't the end,* you realized. *It's just the beginning.
 Now we have to help the world adjust, help the magic find its balance again.*